Alain Delon: Business career

 In the 1970s, Delon expanded his commercial interests, buying harness racing trotters and promoting boxing matches.
 He began working as a professional boxing promoter having been introduced by Nino Cerruti to world middleweight champion Carlos Monzón.
 The largest fight he promoted was Monzón's defense against José Napoles.

 He helped develop and promote a variety of products sold under his name including wristwatches, clothing, eyewear, perfume, stationery, and cigarettes.
 Delon's brand of sunglasses became particularly popular in Hong Kong after actor Chow Yun-fat wore them in the 1986 crime film A Better Tomorrow, as well as two sequels.
 Delon reportedly wrote a letter thanking Chow for helping to promote and sell the sunglasses in Hong Kong and China.
-The film'a director John Woo has acknowledged Delon as one of his idols and wrote a short essay on Le Samourai as well as Le Cercle Rouge for the Criterion Collection DVD releases.
+The film's director John Woo has acknowledged Delon as one of his idols and wrote a short essay on Le Samourai as well as Le Cercle Rouge for the Criterion Collection DVD releases.
 In 2009 and 2015, Christian Dior used images of the young Alain Delon and excerpts of his 1960s films The Swimming Pool and The Last Adventure respectively in the Eau Sauvage cologne advertising campaigns.